corpus-synodalium/corpus-synodalium.com/README.md

 <img src="https://i.imgur.com/IedpwAd.png" alt="Screenshot" width="500px">

-## How to make updates
+## How to update the website

-- If you have access to the virtual private server, you can clone this repo at the home directory (~).
+- Clone this repo at the home directory (~) of the virtual private server.
+- Pull the changes (`git pull`) from the server.
-- Whenever this repo is updated, you can pull the changes and run `sh update_homepage.sh`.
+- Run `sh update_homepage.sh`.
 It will copy the contents into `var/www/html` directory.
 - Note: Do not overwrite or delete `/var/www/html/philologic/` folder since it contains the database files.